mark-summerfield/uxf/rs/README.md

 ## Commmand Line tool

-- _uxf_ this can read UXF files (optionally gzip compressed) and lint and output UXF files (optionally gzip compressed; optionally replacing imports and dropping unused ttypes).
+The _uxf_ tool can read UXF files (optionally gzip compressed) and lint and output UXF files (optionally gzip compressed; optionally replacing imports and dropping unused ttypes).
 It can also compare two UXF files for equality or equivalence.
 (For a full diff, format the two files with the same format options, and use a standard diff tool.)

+## Feedback

+Suggestions, comments, and pull requests for this library are welcome.

+Especially useful would be ideas on how to improve the APIs to improve usability.

+In this library `Uxf` objects and all the ``Value``s they contain are owned (like `String`); would it be possible/desirable to have an unsized type (like `str`)?

 ## Changes